namwook0921/dynamic-games-RL/README.md

 ### 1.2 Project Introduction
 **Dynamic Games Solver** introduces a new, practical way to compute equilibria in multi-agent dynamic systems — **through reinforcement learning (RL)**.

-Instead of solving high-dimensional optimization problems directly, this solver learns equilibrium policies via **policy gradient optimization**, allowing it to handle **nonlinear, stochastic, and discrete** environments.
+Instead of solving high-dimensional optimization problems directly, this solver learns equilibrium policies via **Proximal Policy Optimization(PPO)**, allowing it to handle **nonlinear, stochastic, and discrete** environments.

 It provides a unified framework for:
 - **Dynamic Nash games** – where all agents make simultaneous decisions each step.